 and who state their desire to be TCC members.

 Placing membership at TCC is simple.
-The typical approach is that any baptized believer wishing to do so can come forward during invitation time at the end of service to express belief and commitment.
+The typical approach is that any baptized (by immersion) believer wishing to do so can come forward during invitation time at the end of service to express belief and commitment.

 If you have questions about membership or are considering membership, please contact us at: firstname.lastname@example.org